 - If you are married, include your spouse’s financial information, even if they are not filing bankruptcy with you.

 - Document all your debts, the creditors, current balance, interest rate, monthly payment, and any other relevant information.

 - You can file for a Chapter 7 bankruptcy if your income is at or under the state median (this also allows for your family and dependents).
 If your income is above the state median, you move on to the means test, which uses a form to compare your disposable income to debts and determines if you have enough income to partially or fully pay your debts over a five year payment period.
 If you do have extra income, you are going to have to file for a Chapter 13 bankruptcy, which allows you to repay your debts over three to five years instead of discharging them, and lets you keep your property.
-However, if you are a disabled veteran and acquired debt while on active duty, or if your debts are from operating a business, you do not have to undergo the means test.
+However, if you are a disabled veteran and acquired debt while on active duty or if your debts come from operating a business, you do not have to go through a means test.

 There are many different official bankruptcy forms, but the main one is the Voluntary Petition.
 This is one of the forms, along with other forms that detail your financial information, that must be completed for a Chapter 7 bankruptcy.
 Once it is filed, the courts have control of your debts and property, and you will no longer be able to transfer property or pay debts without the court’s approval.

 You must list what property is exempt, if you have sold or given away any property in the past two years, and record all your creditors and their mailing addresses since every debt not listed is not discharged.
 You also need to state what you plan on doing with your secured debts.
 You can either: